walmartlabs/concord-website/docs/plugins/http.md

 # {{ page.title }}

-The `http` task provides a basic HTTP/REST client as a task to call restful endpoints. `http` task execute the request and return the [Http response](#http-task-response) object which can be store in the output variable by providing the `out` parameter.

-The task is provided automatically by the Concord and does not require any external dependencies.
+The `http` task provides a basic HTTP/REST client that allows you to call restful endpoints.
+It is provided automatically by Concord, runs in the Concord flow, and does not require any external dependencies.

+The `http` task executes REST requests and returns [HTTP response](#http-task-response) objects.

+To store response objects in the output variable, use the `out` parameter.

 - [Usage](#usage)
 - [Parameters](#parameters)